-- construct, install or alter a swimming pool or spa that is more than 300mm deep
+- construct, install or alter a pool or spa that is more than 300mm deep

 - construct, install or alter a pool safety fence.

-New laws to improve swimming pool and spa safety came into effect on 1 December 2019.
+New laws to improve pool and spa safety came into effect on 1 December 2019.

 The new laws require property owners, including landlords, to:

-- register swimming pools and/or spas that are deeper than 30cm with Council
+- register pools and/or spas that are deeper than 300mm with Council

 - complete inspections and lodge Certificates of Compliance with Council every four years.

-What happens if I don’t register my pool or spa?
+What happens if you don’t register your pool or spa?

 Council is required to make sure all affected property owners comply with the new regulations and penalties will apply if you do not register your pool or spa.

-How do you register a pool or spa?
+Have you recently bought a property with a pool or spa?

 After registering your pool or spa, Council will send you written notification confirming:

-- the date of construction of your pool or spa and the applicable barrier standard
+- the date of construction of your pool/spa and the applicable barrier standard

-- your right to appeal to the Building Appeals Board (BAB) in relation to the council’s determination of the date of construction of the pool or spa
+- your right to appeal to the Building Appeals Board (BAB) if you disagree with Council’s determination of the date of construction of the pool/spa

-- the date by which the first or next certificate of barrier compliance must be lodged with the relevant council.
+- the date by which the certificate of barrier compliance must be lodged with Council.

-For additional information you can view the Victorian Building Authority website or call our customer service team on (03) 5422 0333
+For additional information, visit the Victorian Building Authority or call our customer service team on (03) 5422 0333.